ltrapaga/lauras-ecommerce-site/README.md

-# Back-End E-commerce Site
+# E-commerce Site: Back End

 ## Description

-Using Node.js, this back-end E-commerce application takes a working Express.js API and configures it to use Sequelize to interact with a MySQL database.
+In Node.js, this back end E-commerce application utilizes CRUD operations to maintain records stored in a MySQL database, Express REST API to control that data through HTTP requests, and the Sequelize ORM library to optimize database interaction.

 ## Table of Contents